Hurricane Camille: Aftermath

 Mississippi Governor John Bell Williams activated more than 1,200 National Guardsmen to help protect against looting and look for survivors.
 The governor also activated martial law for parts of the coast, which lasted until August 27.
 Martial law was declared for Plaquemines Parish and the city of Bogalusa, Louisiana.
 Power and water companies brought workers from other states to assist in the restoration of utilities.
 By a week after the storm, water service was restored in Gulfport, Mississippi, followed by Biloxi a week later.
 Following the hurricane, Governor Williams established the Gulf Regional Planning Commission, which created stricter building codes along the Mississippi coast.
-Various nongovernmental agencies and volunteers helped in the aftermath of the hurricane.
+Various nongovernmental agencies and volunteers helped in the aftermath of the hurricane, including the Salvation Army.
 The American Red Cross opened up 29 relief centers, operated 27 mobile units, and set up seven food kitchens.
+The Red Cross faced criticism for racial bias in aid distribution.
 In Jackson, Mississippi, comedian Bob Hope hosted a telethon that raised more than $1.3 million toward helping storm victims.

 Across coastal areas, roads were closed for several days due to a combination of building debris and fallen trees, with 2400 mi of roads and streets affected.
 The Army Corps of Engineers coordinated debris removal, and within a week of the hurricane, all major roads were opened.
 Over a three-month period, more than 300,000 truck loads were transported to one of 17 emergency dump sights.
 Efforts to salvage timber in the affected region began a few days after Camille passed, producing over 100 million board-feet of pine wood.
 The reduced tree coverage across southern Mississippi decreased squirrel and bird populations in the area.
 Concurrently, the snake population increased in southeastern Mississippi, forcing residents to organize and hunt.
-The 43rd Engineer Battalion of the Army Corps cleared Mississippi beaches from deceased animals, removing 28 ST worth of carcasses by August 24.
+The 43rd Engineer Battalion of the Army Corps cleared Mississippi beaches of deceased animals, removing 28 ST worth of carcasses by August 24.
 The odor of decaying animals persisted for about a week after the storm.
-Seabees also shot stray, starving dogs, while the local shelter in Harrison County helped care for cats and dogs displaced by the storm.
+Seabees also shot stray starving dogs, while the local shelter in Harrison County helped care for cats and dogs displaced by the storm.
 To control the spread of mosquitos, four aircraft from Keesler AFB sprayed malathion at a low altitude between Pascagoula and Waveland, Mississippi.
 The storm had long-lasting effects on agricultural products in the region.
 The tung industry, already reeling from freezes in previous years and unfavorable economic conditions, never recovered from losses inflicted by the storm and tung was largely replaced by other crops.
 Pecan production in Mississippi saw a significant decline following the storm, with the 1970 crop yielding 27% of the previous 5-year average.
 Following Camille's passage in Virginia, an orchard in Lovingston produced a new variety of apple that became known as the Ginger Gold.